suryamondal/mIcal_anal/README.md

 Create necessary directories in needed: `simdata`, `recodata`, `digidata`, etc.

-Run: `./anal_ical test.log 1 0.1 1 1000` where `test.log` contains the list of input files and for the other arguments, please constult with `src/anal_ical.cc`.
+Run: `./anal_ical test_code.log 1 0.1 1 1000` where `test_code.log` contains the list of input files and for the other arguments, please constult with `src/anal_ical.cc`.

 InputOutput:
 ```